eoleedi/TimeTree-Exporter/README.md

 This script works by scraping the TimeTree web app and converting the data to iCal format.
 (The .ics file can then be imported into other calendar apps such as Google Calendar, Apple Calendar, Outlook Calendar, etc.)

+> [!Warning]
+> This is an independent, community-built project and is not affiliated with or endorsed by TimeTree, Inc.
+> It uses unofficial, reverse-engineered TimeTree web APIs, which may change or stop working at any time without notice.
+As a result, the tool could break unexpectedly.
+> Please use it responsibly—sending too many requests in a short period may lead to rate limiting, temporary blocks, or other restrictions from TimeTree.

 ## Installation

 If you are on mac, you can install it using brew: